 NB…Please email the community before you send it so they know to expect it and to collect it for you from the village.

 Accommodation and facilities

 The accommodation is in shared rooms, there are no single rooms.
-If you wish to camp, a bedspace will also be kept for you in the house.
+If you wish to camp, a bedspace may be kept for you in the house, if numbers allow.

-If camping be aware that the weather (wind, sun, rain) at Akashavana is hard on tents that are up for several weeks.
-If you can’t bring or send a tent, some tents may be available but they may not be in perfect condition or completely waterproof in heavy rain.
-Camping mattresses are available for all campers.
-Let the community know if you want to borrow a tent.
+If you want to camp be aware that the weather (wind, sun, rain) at Akashavana is hard on tents that are up for several weeks.
+Camping mattresses and duvets are available, please let the community know if you are intending to camp.